ShredFred/PrivacyPi/README.md

 For a SOCKS5 proxy you'll need to enter the Pi's IP Address plus port ```1080```.

 After setting up the proxy in your web browser, test that it's working by visiting the website https://ipleak.net/ to confirm that your network traffic is being routed through the VPN.

+If everything is up and running as expected it's time to reboot your Pi and disconnect the keyboard, mouse, and monitor.
+Wait a few minutes for the system to restart and then test your proxied web browser again.

+From now on you'll be able to connect to the Pi over your network using a SSH with the ```pi``` username and with the default ```raspberry``` password or the password that you've set.

+If you run into any problems or have suggestions for improvements, head over the GitHub repository at https://github.com/jonathanhaslett/PrivacyPi/issues.